delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 You have to really customise this one per company.
 Play your A-game here.

-Do not talk badly about other people, just focus on your srengths.
+Do not talk badly about other people, just focus on your strengths.

 Normally you will want to focus on what you're good at here.
 Talk about that